jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 1. Failure to play league fees will result in league banishment.
 1. First place will use their winnings to add their name to the trophy.
 ### Section 5.02 Payout
-1. 1st Place = $ 1260
+1. King's Ransom (1st Place) = $ 1230
 1. 2nd Place = $150
 1. Highest Score for the Week = $30
-1. From Week 1 through 13 whoever has the highest score will be awarded $30.
+1. From Weeks 1 through 14 whoever has the highest score will be awarded $30.
-   1. In the event of a tie the payment will be carried over, unless it occurs on Week 13, then the payment will be split.
+   1. In the event of a tie the payment will be carried over, unless it occurs on Week 14, then the payment will be split.

 ## Article VI.
 Punishments
 ### Section 6.01 Current Punishment